Jason Hartman: Early career

-Jason started his career back in 1996 whilst, still at school, playing in a young three-piece rock band called Triad before moving on to Samson Show Band, made up of him, his brother and father.
-Playing in the Samson Band enabled Jason to tour all over Southern Africa including Zimbabwe and Botswana.

 In July 2003, Jason and his brother (Scott Hartman), father (Sam Hartman) and band-mate Donovan Thatcher formed the band Men of Trees.
 Men of Trees played music from many genres.
 Their repertoire included Counting Crows, Sting, Bob Marley and much more.

 Idols

 Jason auditioned for Idols season 5 in Johannesburg even though he is originally from the KZN midlands.
 All judges seemed impressed with him but all thought his age would be a disadvantage as the contest caters for young contestants and all judges thought he would battle to get noticed with the young crowd.
 However he was put through to the theater week where he progressed into the Top 14.
 From the Top 10 onwards he was a contender that had not landed up in the bottom three once.
 A favourite to win.
 Unfortunately there was a mix up with late votes arriving after the cutoff time on the night of the finale.
 The sms's had been sent before the cutoff time but were received only after the deadline.
 M-Net made the public aware of the matter within a day and assured everyone that a recount of the votes would be done as soon as possible.
 The recount showed that Jason won, with 1.3 million votes, or 54% of the total.
 Sasha-Lee Davids came second, with 1.1 million votes, or 46%.
 M-Net decided that "200,000 votes are not significant enough, and the results so close, the only fair thing to do under the circumstances is to declare a tie", thus giving Jason and Sasha-Lee the same prizes.
-This was a first in the Idols competition and created extensive media coverage at the time.